nvrmvx/tech-instructions/revised/README.md

 # How to Add Your Own Ringtone to an iPhone?
 ## You will need:
+* iPhone
-* iPhone with a charging cable
+* Charging cable for your phone
 * Computer (running Mac or Windows) with Internet access
 * The song that you want to be your ringtone